EarthScope/rover/docs/commands.md

     rover list-summary [N_S_L_C_Q]* [start=...] [end=...]

 List a summary of entries for a ROVER repository, defined by the data-dir configuration option, that match given constraints.
 List summary is faster than `rover list-index` but gives less detail.
-For more information, run "rover %s" with no arguments.
+For more information, run "rover list-index" with no arguments.

 ##### Significant Options